-2) Fold the back openings inwards along the fold lines, right sides together.
+Fold the back openings inwards along the fold lines (or the edge of the interfacing), right sides together.

-3) Stitch the top edges of the back openings, at the same level as the neckline seam.
+Stitch across the top edges of the back openings, at the same level as the neckline seam.

-4) Stitch the bottom edges of the back openings, 2cm / ¾” up from the bottom edge.
+Stitch the bottom edges of the back openings, 1cm (3/8in) up from the bottom edge.
 Cut a rectangle of fabric out of the interfaced part of the bottom corner to reduce bulk when you turn it right sides out.
 Don't cut right up to the stitching line though – the interfacing will help form a nice, neat corner when you turn it through.

-6) Topstitch all the way round each back opening, 3mm / 1/8” from its edges, to form a long rectangle.
+Topstitch (or "edgestitch") a rectangle all the way round each back opening, 3mm (1/8in) from its edges.
 Be sure to catch the edge of the neckline facing in the stitching.